Place the upper and lower fuselage side parts together. Use a straight edge to align the two parts.

 Continue along the joint, squeezing the joint together with one hand and taping with the other until you reach the other end.

 Turn the assembly over, open the joint on the untaped side, and apply glue to one edge.
 You can use Titebond, epoxy, white glue, or a nitrocellulose cement such as Fab Tac or fletching cement.
+Fab Tac is my favorite, but I wouldn’t buy a can of it just for this joint.

 Use enough glue to make a good joint, but not so much that it will squeeze out all over the place when you flatten the piece.
 Place the piece on a flat table, tape side down.
 Add weights along the joint to hold the piece flat as it cures.

-You’ll be sticking a plywood doubler to the inside of each fuselage side next, so figure out which face of each fuselage side is smoother.
-Your goal is to attach the doublers so each fuselage side has its smoother face on the outside of the airplane.
-Also note that the plywood doublers have dark lines etched on them.
+After the glue is cured use a sanding block to smooth the joint line.
+Anything from 120 to 220 grit is about right for this job.
+You’ll be sticking a plywood doubler to the inside of each fuselage side next, so try to put the less perfect face toward of the airplane, if it’s possible to do that with both fuselage sides.
+Also note that the plywood doublers have lines etched on them.
 You’ll apply glue to the unmarked side so the lines will face toward the inside of the airplane.

 The fuselage sides and the doublers have alignment holes.

-Your kit includes a 1/8″ dowel.
-Cut two pieces of this dowel 3/16″ long.
+Cut two pieces of the smaller diameter dowel 3/16″ long.

+Put down a piece of plastic such as kitchen wrap or similar on the table.
 Lay the doubler on the fuselage side and insert the two little dowels into the alignment holes.

 The length of the dowels should be the same as the total thickness of the fuselage side and doubler.
 If they protrude up past the plywood, use a sanding block to sand them flush.